-The primary elements of our fiscal year 2021 executive compensation structure are base salary, annual bonuses, equity incentive awards and certain employee benefits.
-Each principal element of our executive compensation program for fiscal year 2021 along with the objectives of each element are summarized in the following table and described in more detail below.
+The primary elements of our fiscal 2022 executive compensation structure are base salary, annual bonuses, equity incentive awards and certain employee benefits.
+Each principal element of our executive compensation program for fiscal 2022 along with the objectives of each element are summarized in the following table and described in more detail below.

-Compensation Element Brief Description Objectives Base Salary Fixed compensation Provide a competitive, fixed level of cash compensation to attract and retain talented and skilled executives Annual Bonuses: Short Term Incentive Compensation Variable, performance-based cash compensation earned based on achieving pre-established annual goals Motivate executives to achieve or exceed our current-year financial goals and reward them for their achievements Aid in retention of key executives in a highly competitive market for talent Long Term Equity Incentive Awards Variable, equity-based compensation to promote achievement of longer-term goals Align executives' interests with those of our shareholders and encourage executive decision-making that maximizes growth and value creation over the long-term Aid in retention of key executives and ensure continuity of management in a highly competitive market for talent Employee Benefits and Perquisites Participation in all broad-based employee health and welfare programs and retirement plans Allow usage of a Company-owned boat Aid in retention of key executives in a highly competitive market for talent by providing overall benefits package competitive with industry peers Familiarize executives with the functionality and quality of current model year boats
+COMPENSATION ELEMENT BRIEF DESCRIPTION OBJECTIVES BASE SALARY ➤ Fixed compensation ➤ Provide a competitive, fixed level of cash compensation to attract and retain talented and skilled executives ANNUAL BONUSES: SHORT TERM INCENTIVE COMPENSATION ➤ Variable, performance-based cash compensation earned based on achieving preestablished annual goals Motivate executives to achieve or exceed our current-year financial goals and reward them for their achievements Aid in retention of key executives in a highly competitive market for talent LONG TERM EQUITY INCENTIVE AWARDS ➤ Variable, equity-based compensation to promote achievement of longer-term goals Align executives' interests with those of our shareholders and encourage executive decision-making that maximizes growth and value creation over the long-term Aid in retention of key executives and ensure continuity of management in a highly competitive market for talent EMPLOYEE BENEFITS AND PERQUISITES Participation in all broad-based employee health and welfare programs and retirement plans Allow usage of a Company-owned boat Aid in retention of key executives in a highly competitive market for talent by providing overall benefits package competitive with industry peers Familiarize executives with the functionality and quality of current model year boats